Screenshot_102.3696.jpg

 The SCIENCE

+A randomized controlled trial and several multiple experimental studies have been conducted with anxious and non-anxious research samples of children and young adults.
 Results demonstrate DEEP’s ability to alleviate youth’s anxiety in the short term and diminish their symptoms over a longer time period with more extensive practice.
 Furthermore, there is some indication that playing DEEP positively impacts player self-efficacy.

 With its accessible controls, DEEP enables wide audiences with varying cognitive and physical abilities to engage with the experience and to learn vital breathing techniques that can relieve their stress and anxiety.